danielPapovic1/Assembly-School-Work/readMe.md

 # Project Setup

-After downloading the repository, please execute the following commands to prepare your directory:
+After downloading the repository, with git clone, please execute the following commands to prepare your directory:

 ### Clean up the directory by removing compiled `.class` files:
 ```bash